decentraland/adr/content/ADR-143-social-service-authentication.md

 ### Implementing an authentication service

-This is a great of if we ever want to stop using Matrix.
+This is a great option if we ever want to stop using Matrix.
 We would be in control of everything, allowing to build login features as we deem necessary.
 Although this brings a lot of flexibility on login features, the biggest problem of this option is the cost of implementing everything from scratch, which is not necessary due to the current requirements.